 Southwest Athabasca Basin

-Arrow is a 100% land-based, basement-hosted and high-grade uranium discovery which is the largest development-stage uranium deposit in Canada.
-Additionally, the Company made the “Harpoon” discovery (August 11, 2016), the "Bow" discovery (March 31, 2015) and the Cannon discovery (April 18, 2016) 4.7 km, 3.7 km and 1.3 km northeast of Arrow, respectively.
+Arrow is a 100% land-based, basement-hosted, and high-grade uranium discovery which is the largest development-stage uranium deposit in Canada.
+Additionally, the Company made the "South Arrow" discovery (July 2017), the “Harpoon” discovery (August 2016), the "Bow" discovery (March 2015) and the Cannon discovery (April 2016) 400 m, 4.7 km, 3.7 km and 1.3 km away from Arrow, respectively.
 Harpoon is the most significant mineralized area discovered since the discovery of Arrow.
-The Company remains well-funded to continue its program of expansion and infill drilling the Arrow deposit as well as further drill testing Harpoon, Bow and Cannon as well as other prospective parts of the Rook I property.
+The company remains well-funded to continue through advanced engineering in support of mine and mill construction at the Arrow Deposit, and for further exploration drilling on the Rook I property.

-The Company holds a 72% interest in IsoEnergy Ltd. (www.isoenergy.ca) which holds a portfolio off strategically located and prospective assets in the eastern Athabasca Basin including a 100%-interest in the Thorburn Lake project which is located southwest of the Radio property and 7 km east of Cameco's Cigar Lake mine.
-The Thorburn property contains a major northeast-southwest lineament that intersects with the Midwest and Roughrider deposits to the northeast.
-Several uranium drill intersections exist on the property from 2008 and 2011 drill programs, which included: 0.168% U3O8 over 0.60 metres in drill hole DDH-11-05a at the Athabasca Group and basement unconformity.
+The Company holds a 51 % interest in IsoEnergy Ltd. (www.isoenergy.ca) which holds a portfolio off strategically located and prospective assets in the eastern Athabasca Basin including a 100%-interest in the Thorburn Lake project which is located southwest of the Radio property and 7 km east of Cameco's Cigar Lake mine.